chmlee/ream-doc/content/overview/future.md

 First off, the language.
 To make REAM datasets easy to be reused, the language itself should encourage or enforce good practices.
 References and data filters reduce repetition.
-Inline documentation makes generating human-readable documentations a trivial task.
+Inline documentations makes generating human-readable documentations a trivial task.
 Templating and static typing help validate schemas.

 Second, the tooling.
 REAM datasets can't be easily distributed and reused without a package manager and a package registry.
 This is a [notoriously difficult task](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527), and I don't know whether this project will survive long enough for a package manager to be a need.
-Still I think it is important to have distribution in mind when designing the language and not as an afterthought.
+Still, I think it is important to have distribution in mind when designing the language and not as an afterthought.
 At the very least I should provide a boilerplate directory structure for users to import datasets with `git submodule add`.

 Finally, the ecosystem.
-The number one reason why most users would even consider using REAM is definitely not because of the language itself, but the quality datasets in the registry that people can easily install and build new datasets upon.
+The number one reason why most users would even consider using REAM is not because of the language itself, but the quality datasets in the registry that people can easily install and build new datasets upon.
-For that to happen, the registry should have quality datasets containing popular variables that almost every dataset depend on, such as datasets for country codes and annual GDP.
+For that to happen, the registry should have quality datasets containing popular variables that almost every dataset depends on, such as datasets for country codes and annual GDP.

 (Even though this sounds like a proposal for a standard library, what I have in mind is what [oh-my-zsh](https://ohmyz.sh/) is to Zsh.)